Sugriva: Sugriva as king

 After the death of Vali he became king of Kishkinda by the wishes of Rama.
 He helped Rama to fight Ravana in the war of Lanka.
 He sent the Vanara Warriors to four sides of earth to search for kidnapped sita.
 For that he ordered all vanaras on the earth should gather in kishkinda.
 Many vanara chiefs came with their armies.
 The search team consisted of his elite warriors nephew Angada, Hanuman, Bhalluka Jambavan and other returned with good news that Sita is in Ravana Lanka.

 War against Ravana

 Sugriva gains his freedom by his sudden mutilation of Kumbhakarna.

-After that Sugriva personally commanded his vanara army for Rama to relieve Sita who was being help captive by Ravana.
+After that Sugriva personally commanded his vanara army for Rama to relieve Sita who was being held captive by Ravana.
 Upon reaching Lanka, Sugriva lost his patience on seeing Ravana and an enraged Sugriva attacked Ravana all alone and had a fight with Ravana almost knocking him down but later had to flee when Ravana gained an upper hand in the duel.

 Sugriva killed Kumbhakarna’s son Kumbha in a fierce duel.
 He was also imprisoned by Kumbhakarna but Sugriva tricked him and escaped.

 In a fight against Ravana, he was almost killed but got rescued by Jambavan.
 Later, Rama killed Ravana and the war was won by Sugriva’s Vanaras and accompanied Rama to Ayodhya.